 The file would be renamed, and hopefully, you should be able to access it normally.
 The file will still be visible in File Explorer, and you can try opening it with any application.

-This The error has been faced often by users with files that have been generally created by third party software.
+This error has been faced often by users with files that have been generally created by third-party software.
 This error essentially makes it impossible to work with these files while they are visible in Explorer.
 The solutions discussed in this post can help you out with this problem.